nopnop2002/esp-idf-sc16is750/README.md

 # esp-idf-sc16is750
 sc16is750/752 driver for esp-idf.
 ESP32 has up to 3 hardware UARTs.
-This allows you to add two more hardware UARTs.
+This will allow you to add two more hardware UARTs.

 __Note for SoftwareUART__
 From ESP-IDF V5.1, a function called Dedicated GPIO has been added.
 A sample of SoftwareUART using this function is published in the official sample.
+This will allow you to add one more software UART.
 Dedicated GPIO is available on the ESP32S and ESP32C series.